joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 For years, we operated in what some folks have called a "cooking for chefs" mindset.
 Since we were developers ourselves, we knew what we'd want GitHub to be like.
 That meant we could build whatever sounded good to us and reasonably expect our customers to agree.
 I don't think the manager-less organization structure would have worked for as long as it did if this wasn't the case.

 TODO image of rug from https://readwrite.com/github-meritocracy-rug/

-## How I think about accessibility

-TODO images from https://dev.to/lupitalee/what-is-web-accessibility-2jch, split up into four slides

-Explain these images

-My experience was, and still is, a form of cognitive disability.